 The Audit Committee was established on 20 April 2011 with written terms of reference in line with the provisions of the CG Code.
-At the annual general meeting of 18 August 2021, Mr. Szeto Chi Man retired from his office as an INED and ceased to be, among others, a member of the Committee and Mr. Chau Kwok Wing, Kelvin was appointed as an INED and, among others, a member of the Committee.
-This Committee currently consists of three members, including Mr. Yung Ha Kuk, Victor (Chairman of the Committee), Mr. Chau Kwok Wing, Kelvin and Mr. Mak King Sau, all being INEDs.
-The Chairman of the Audit Committee, Mr. Yung Ha Kuk, Victor possesses appropriate professional qualifications in finance and accounting and meets the requirements of Rule 3.21 of the Listing Rules.
+This Committee currently consists of three members, including Mr. Mak King Sau (Chairman of the Committee), Mr. Chau Kwok Wing, Kelvin and Mr. Tse Kam Tim, all being INEDs.
+The Chairman of the Audit Committee, Mr. Mak King Sau possesses appropriate professional qualifications in finance and accounting and meets the requirements of Rule 3.21 of the Listing Rules.